a-lau-gonza/The-Final-Project_F-PALS/README.md

 * database? will look into how much data is already out there and how to organize the data
 * SQL and Postgres may be useful
 * Initial relevant variables: __drivers, constructors, DNFs__, __regulation (seasons of similar rules, *with this one we could focus entirely on 2017 - present*)__, tracks/track history with drivers/constructors, __weather (though most of the time it's dry and typically weather is the big shake up for significant differences from predicitions)__
+* *Technologies we want to use*: Google Colab, Tableau, Python, Machine Learning, matplotlib, Excel (using .csv), possibly use scraping, SQL/Postgres